IGH Institute Advisory Board Members – Biographies

 President and CEO, IWK Foundation

+Jennifer Gillivan is President and CEO of the IWK Foundation.
+The Foundation is the primary fundraising and outreach partner of the IWK Health Centre, which provides critical and specialized care to women, children, youth, and families throughout the East Coast of Canada.
+Prior to joining the IWK Foundation, Jennifer worked with the Canadian Broadcasting Corporation for 14 years.
 Jennifer is a seasoned executive leader as well as a passionate motivational speaker and contributor to her community and country.
 She has served in numerous leadership roles including Past Chair of the Board of Director of Canada’s Children’s Hospital Foundations.
 Jennifer was appointed by the Prime Minister of Canada 2016-2018 to serve as a member of The Independent Advisory Board for Senate Appointments in Nova Scotia and she has served on many national and regional boards over the years.
 Jennifer has received a number of recognitions for her work including Canada’s “Most Admired CEO in a social profit organization” by Waterstone Human Capital and Top 50 CEO Awards by Atlantic Business Magazine.
 Jennifer is passionate about her community and her country; she is a fierce advocate for the rights of women and is on a mission to equalize healthcare and research for women around the globe.

 Robert-Paul Juster, PhD